SENSUIKAN!

 2 November 1943: The Battle of Empress Augusta Bay:

-That same day, while enroute back to Rabaul, LtCdr Yamaguchi receives an order to rescue the survivors of the SENDAI.
-While proceeding surfaced, the I-176 is suddenly attacked by a flying boat that drops several bombs.
-Her port side hull is seriously damaged as a result of near misses.
-Yamaguchi aborts the rescue mission.
+That night LtCdr Yamaguchi receives an order to sortie to rescue the survivors of SENDAI.
+While proceeding surfaced off Gasmata, I-176 is suddenly attacked by a PBY "Catalina" flying boat (probably from VP-11), that drops several depth charges.
+Her port side hull is damaged as a result of near misses.
+Yamaguchi aborts the rescue mission; RO-104 and RO-105 are dispatched to the area of SENDAI's loss instead.

 13 November 1943: